 How can I use multiple and secondary citations?

-This is the third and final lesson about Citation Types.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Citation Types.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the four citation types in academic-English contexts

 – Provide the rules and forms of multiple-source citations

 – Provide the rules and forms of secondary citations

 In Chapters 1 and 2 of this short reader on citation types, we introduced, discussed and explored in detail both integral and non-integral citations and considered how these types may be used to balance writer and source voice within a paragraph.
 In this final chapter on the subject, we next turn our attention to the intricacies of multiple-source and secondary citations.
 Though much less commonly used in academic writing, the accurate use of these two citation types can be somewhat challenging for new university students.